The reef on Apo Island. (Pic: Atmopshere Resorts)

 Pic: Atmosphere Resorts

 With Atmosphere, we’ve developed a range of packages that you can choose from during your stay to complement all the swimming.
 They range from diving, to indulgent massages in the Atmosphere Spa -- an extraordinary experience in itself -- yoga, and a Day with the Chef at Atmosphere, which prides itself on its food service.
+(Our oceanswimsafarists who spent a day with the chef in 2019 raved afterwards about how good it was.)
 Not to mention the wine cellar… Ed, Atmosphere’s sommelier, will treat us to a wine tasting.
 The cellar is impressive.
 All this is built into your package.
 You simply choose which package you prefer.

 You can still do other things – more dives, more massages, more yoga, more wine, etc – if you like, but that’s extra.
 And it’s also if you have the time.
 Don’t forget the downtime… We always build down time into our oceanswimsafaris.
 Time to read; to hang by the pool, around the bar, attend the regular presentations on local sea life – Atmosphere has a resident marine biologist who adds authority and a deep knowledge to your experience of the Dumaguete area.